My mind has a mind of its own.

 Monkey Mind: I said, my nose itches!

 Without my permission, my nose started to twitch like a rabbit’s.
-I will not scratch my nose, I told myself, and then, like magic, the itch disappeared.
+I will not scratch my nose, I told myself, and then, thankfully, the itch disappeared.
 I returned my attention to my breath for about 30 seconds.

-Sri Swami Satchidananda, the founder of Integral Yoga®, outlines three steps in dealing with distracting thoughts during meditation:
+Sri Swami Satchidananda, the founder of Integral Yoga® (my yoga), outlines three steps in dealing with distracting thoughts during meditation:

 - Treat the thought like an uninvited guest and just ignore it.
 Maybe it’ll go away.